aws/aws-cdk/design/feature-flags.md

 Using the module name will allow easy tracing of the code that consumes this flag.

-The configuration for future flags will be under `cx-api/lib/future.ts` and will be encoded as a simple context hash that will be injected by `cdk init` to all `cdk.json` files generated for new projects.
+The configuration for which feature flags should be enabled for new projects will be under `cx-api/lib/future.ts` and will be encoded as a simple context hash that will be injected by `cdk init` to all `cdk.json` files generated for new projects.

 We will mandate that when a feature or bug fix is introduced under a feature flag, the CHANGELOG will include:

-- The term `(future flag)` in the title.
+- The suffix `(under feature flag)` in the title.
 - A `BREAKING CHANGES` paragraph will be added which describes the *new* behavior but disclaims that it will only apply to new projects created through `cdk init`.
 It will also indicate the context key this flag uses for users who